Aigul9/AdventOfSQL/year2024/day16/task.md

 Now we need to find out where he's spending most of his time so he can try to find efficiencies.

+## The challenge 🎁

+Download challenge data

+In which timezone has Santa spent the most time?

+Assume that each timestamp is when Santa entered the timezone.

+Ignore the last timestamp when Santa is in Lapland.

+You answered correctly 🎉